 Moreover, concerns over this grave situation have shaken global markets--particularly the super-fragile European economy.

 “The North Korean situation is also putting pressure on stocks,” said Philippe Gijsels, head of research at BNP Paribas Fortis Global Markets in Brussels.
 “In a normal environment, this wouldn’t be having such a big impact — they talk about going to war every few months, it seems.
-But markets are quite nervous and will take any excuse to sell off.”
-(NY Times)
+But markets are quite nervous and will take any excuse to sell off.” (

 At this point, no one has any idea why the DPRK sank the South Korean ship in March.
-No one has much of an idea of anything that's happening inside that country.
+No one has much of an idea of

 Secretary of state Hillary Clinton wrapped up two days of high-level meetings with the Chinese in Beijing on Tuesday with no progress on winning China’s backing for international measures against North Korea.